+Comment [5]: See Section 7

-- 2. The pay plan consists of a various number of job categories.
-The County Commission may add or delete categories as deemed necessary. - 3.
-After an employee reaches the maximum rate within a pay level, such employee shall only be entitled to across-the-board salary adjustments and merit payments in bonus form. - 4.
-Each department head shall file an annual performance evaluation report on each employee within that department.
-This report shall become a permanent part of each employee's personnel file. - 5.
-In order for an employee to receive a merit increase, the following are required: - a. performance evaluation for current fiscal year; - b. recommendation by the department head; and - c. recommendation by the County Administrator. - 6.
-In order to move to a higher pay category, an employee must apply for a new position within a higher pay category or be an incumbent in a position which has been reclassified to a higher pay category. - 7.
-Annually, the County Commission will consider increasing the salaries within all pay grades on an equal percentage basis.
+- 3. Each department head shall file an annual performance evaluation report on each employee within that department.
+This report shall become a permanent part of each employee's personnel file. - Donald Cronin 6/8/2017 8:28 AM

+4. In order for an employee to receive a merit increase, the following are required:

+- a. performance evaluation for current fiscal year; - b. recommendation by the department head; and - c. recommendation by the County Administrator. - 5.
+In order to move to a higher pay category, an employee must apply for a new position within a higher pay category or be an incumbent in a position which has been reclassified to a higher pay category.

+6. Annually, the County Commission will consider increasing the salaries within all pay grades on an equal percentage basis.
 During budget hearings, the County Commission shall determine what percentage increase, if any, will be allotted for increases to employee salaries.
-The percentage for cost-of-living pay increases will change the entry rate, steps, and maximum rate for each pay grade of the salary schedule. - 8.
-Merit increases may be granted upon the recommendation of the department head, administrative approval of the County Administrator, and budgetary approval of the County Commission.
+The percentage for cost-of-living pay increases will change the entry rate, steps, and maximum rate for each pay grade of the salary schedule.

+increases may .7.
+Merit be the granted upon recommendation of the department head, administrative approval of the County Administrator, and budgetary approval of the County Commission.
 Employees shall be eligible for merit increases annually until the maximum pay rate for the classification has been reached.

-9. An administrative increase may be granted to maintain an employee's exempt status when a determination has been made that maintaining the employee's exempt status is in the best interests of the county.
+8. An administrative increase may be granted to maintain an employee's exempt status when a determination has been made that maintaining the employee's exempt status is in the best interests of the county.